smallk/smallk.github.io/pages_documentation_installation.md

 		/usr/local/elemental

-Download the [0.84-p1 release](http://libelemental.org/releases/0.84/index.html) of Elemental, unzip and untar the distribution, and cd to the top-level folder (Elemental-0.84-p1).
+Download one of the smallk-supported releases of Elemental (see above), unzip and untar the distribution, and cd to the top-level folder of the unzipped distribution.
+This folder will be denoted by UNZIP_DIR in the following instructions.
-For the first step of the installation, we need to fix a few problems with the CMake configuration files.
+For the first step of the installation, for Elemental versions prior to 0.85, we need to fix a few problems with the CMake configuration files.
 Open the following file in a text editor:

-		Elemental-0.84-p1/cmake/tests/OpenMP.cmake
+		UNZIP_DIR/cmake/tests/OpenMP.cmake

 On the first line of the file, change